CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/2-kitten-basket.md

 Each Kitten Basket can redeem a [Purrnelope's Kitten](../kittens/index.md).
 Holders had 30 days to claim their Kittens by redeeming Kitten Baskets.

-Currently the all the unredeemed baskets are pulled back and the public redeem is closed.
+Public Kitten Claim opened on Nov 15, 2021.
+And it is closed now after all the unredeemed baskets were pulled back.

 ### KittyVault Factions